 Income limits for families with more than eight persons are not included in the printed lists because of space limitations.
 For each person in excess of eight, 8 percent of the four-person base should be added to the eight-person income limit.
-(For example, the nine-person limit equals 140 percent [132 + 8] of the relevant four-person income limit.)
+The nine-person income limit, for example, is set at 140 (132 + 8) percent of the relevant four-person income limit.
 All income limits are rounded to the nearest \$50 to reduce administrative burden.